 Read labels carefully to try to get a brand with as few additives as possible.

 If you have a good supply, you can also harvest and use aloe gel from your own homegrown plants.

 * Plantain is a common leafy weed found all over the world and should not be confused with the other plantain, a fruit that resembles a banana.
-If you have a yard, you probably have some plantain growing around you.
-You can read more about plantain and what it looks like HERE or HERE.
+Here’s an article that explains the differences: Plantain (herb) vs. Plantain (fruit) – The Differences

 Place the plantain leaves and aloe vera gel in a mini food processor (like THIS ONE) and blend together thoroughly.
 It’s normal for the mixture to sometimes get frothy in the process.